azdavis/millet/docs/errors.md

 String literals permit the sequence `\...\`, where `...` represents 1 or more whitespace characters.
 The sequence is ignored.
 We dub such sequences "string continuations", since they are often used to "continue" strings across lines.

+To fix, ensure the string continuations contain only whitespace.
+Millet recognizes all characters defined in the Definition as whitespace, as well as some others, like carriage return (common on Windows).

 ```sml
 (* ok *)
 val _ =